 Welcome to The Forgottonia Project!
-We are a high school classroom project that seeks to examine the social problems we currently face in rural America.
-This project is produced by students and teachers at Cuba H.S. located in Fulton County, 1 of 16 rural counties in the western part of the state of Illinois.
-Our title, Forgottonia, refers to a tongue-in-cheek movement during the 1970s that began largely because many rural Americans in Western Illinois felt policymakers were ignoring their region in favor of larger, metropolitan areas (check out our podcast about one of Forgottonia’s founders, Neil Gamm).
-(Also check out the YouTube link below featuring Neil Gamm’s story on the History Channel show “How the States Got Their Shape”).
+This project seeks to honor the rich history of rural, western Illinois, and examine the social, economic, and political problems we currently face.
+We are produced by students and teachers at Cuba H.S. located in Fulton County; 1 of the 16 counties in the western part of the state.
+Our title, Forgottonia, refers to a tongue-in-cheek movement during the 1970s that began largely because many rural Americans in Western Illinois felt policymakers were ignoring their region in favor of larger, metropolitan areas.

 A foundation of our project is IL Social Science Inquiry Standard #9 which seeks to apply democratic strategies & procedures to address local, regional, or global concerns as well as take action in or out of school.

-While several students, teachers and community members collaborate to create content for our project, there are a few key contributors you should know.
+While several students, teachers, and community members collaborate to create content for our project, there are a few key contributors to know.

 *Joe Brewer – Mr. Brewer is the social science and history teacher at Cuba High School.
-In his spare Mr. Brewer enjoys reading, coaching, and spending time with his wife and stepsons.
+He received a degree in Social Science Education from Olivet Nazarene University and an M.A. in Sociology from WIU.
+Mr. Brewer resides in Cuba, IL and enjoys reading, coaching, wrestling with his dogs, and spending time with his wife and stepsons.

-Check out these links below for more information about Forgottonia
+In addition to the segment above, check out these links for more information about Forgottonia